aws-samples/amazon-sagemaker-automated-feature-transformation/README.md

 To follow along, download the Jupyter notebook and python code from this repo.
 All the instructions are in the blog post and the Jupyter notebook.

+### Clean-up

+To avoid any recurring charges, stop any running Data Wrangler and Jupyter Notebook instances within Studio when not in use.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.